 the appropriateness of the level of the technical provisions as referred to in Article 84 of Directive 2009/138/EC necessary to comply with Article 76 of Directive 2009/138/EC.

 The validation shall be carried out separately for homogeneous risk groups.
 It shall be carried out separately for the best estimate, the risk margin and technical provisions calculated according to the market value of financial instruments which reliably replicate future cash-flows in accordance with Article TP21.
-It shall be carried out separately for technical provisions where Articles 42bis and 42ter are applied and for other technical provisions.
 In relation to the best estimate, it shall be carried out separately for the gross best estimate and amounts recoverable from reinsurance contracts and special purpose vehicles.
 In relation to non-life insurance obligations, it shall be carried out separately for premium provisions and provisions for claims outstanding.

 Insurance and reinsurance undertakings shall ensure that the persons overseeing the validation process are sufficiently qualified with regard to their knowledge and experience to carry out the validation process.